 Our policy on a Tobacco-Free UK

-Cancer Research UK has bold ambitions for bringing forward the day when all cancers are cured.
-We also have bold ambitions for bringing forward the end of the death and disease caused by tobacco.
+Cancer Research UK has bold ambitions beating cancer sooner.
+We also have bold ambitions ending death and disease caused by tobacco.

-We believe that setting an ambition for achieving a Tobacco-Free UK, where less than 5% of the adult population smoke, is in line with the UK’s international commitment to the World Health Organization’s Framework Convention on Tobacco Control.
+We believe that setting an ambition for achieving a Tobacco-Free UK, where less than 5% of the adult population smoke across all socio-economic groups, is in line with the UK’s international commitment to the World Health Organization’s Framework Convention on Tobacco Control.

-By inspiring government and society to imagine all that is to be gained from an end to the tobacco epidemic, we will fire ambition and commitment to develop the policies and investment to speed progress and save thousands of lives.
+By inspiring government and society to imagine all that is to be gained from an end to the tobacco epidemic, we are committed to develop the policies and investment to speed progress and save thousands of lives.

 In July 2019, the Government published a ‘green paper’ which set out the bold target to make England smokefree by 2030.

 Each devolved nation has its own government that handles public health and have their own plans for reducing smoking rates.
 In 2013 the Scottish Government committed to a tobacco-free generation by 2034.
 Only Wales and Northern Ireland have shorter term targets for reducing smoking rates.